|

 After the fall of Kabul, the conservative Prime Minister of the United Kingdom, Boris Johnson, tried to reach Biden by phone to coordinate a response.
 His calls were not returned; it took Biden a full 36 hours to respond to Johnson.
 On Aug.
 18, 2021, the British Parliament held an emergency debate on Afghanistan.
 That received scant attention in US media, but the debate illustrated how badly Biden had ruptured the “special relationship” between the US and the UK.

-From across the political divide, Members of Parliament excoriated Biden for his “shameful” and “catastrophic” withdrawal.
-British MP Tom Tugendhat of the Conservative Party, served in Afghanistan.
-He delivered a compelling speech that brought an emotional quiet to the House of Commons as MPs contemplated its truths.
 MP Sir Ed Davey, leader of the Liberal Democrat party, said: “The American decision to withdraw was not just a mistake, it was an avoidable mistake.”
-MP Khalid Mahmood of the democratic socialist Labour Party said: “The Biden government have just come in and, without looking at what is happening on the ground, have taken a unilateral decision, throwing us and everybody else to the fire.”
-Ultimately, the debate ended with MPs speaking contemptuously of Joe Biden’s handling of Afghanistan.
+MP Khalid Mahmood of the socialist Labour Party said: “The Biden government have just come in and, without looking at what is happening on the ground, have taken a unilateral decision, throwing us and everybody else to the fire.”
+Ultimately, the debate ended with Parliament holding Joe Biden in contempt for his handling of the Afghanistan withdrawal.

 Think about that for a moment.
 British Parliamentarians losing all respect for an American president because of a massive foreign policy catastrophe.
 Here is something else to contemplate… ABC, CBS, MSNBC, and CNN did not even cover the story.